soundwanders/yamabiko/posts/2023-10-12-extreme-site-makeover.md

 # Beautifying Our Personal Site

 Today we'll have a little fun as we dive into the process of getting my personal website up to snuff.
 It has been a long time since I first created it, and I like to think I've come a long way since then.
-While we will be updating it, we will also simplify our site to better suit the tone I am going for.
+While I will be updating it, I will also simplify our site to better suit the tone I am going for.

-We'll slice up our journey into three distinct chapters detailing how we brought my vision to life, creating a shiny new thing for us to marvel at 🥳.
+I'll slice up our journey into three distinct chapters detailing how I brought my vision to life, creating a shiny new thing for us to marvel at 🥳.

 ## Chapter 1: Retooling with Next.js, TypeScript, Tailwind, and Spline